 SoFi Active Investing Alternatives

-SoFi stock bits is a great start for beginners, but there are several low-fee alternatives.
+SoFi stock bits is a great start for beginners, but there are several additional low-fee alternatives.

-Here are some of the SoFi Invest Active competitors for low-cost investing platforms targeted at young investors with big dreams and shallow pockets:
+Here are several of the SoFi Invest Active competitors for low-cost investing platforms targeted at young investors with big dreams and shallow pockets:

 - M1 Finance: Free investment robo-advisor with the option to buy and sell individual stocks and funds or pre-made investment portfolios.
 There is a $100 minimum investment amount.